Bareskrim Polri investigates complaints concerning the alleged false diploma of Jokowi - ExBulletin

 - Dki Jakarta Kpu is a person.

-In addition to examining witnesses, in the investigation process, Dittipidum also examined a certain number of documents, including the first documents related to Jokowi to become a student from the Fête de Foresterie UGM to spend 34 exams, documents from the Faculty of Foresty UGM up to three bundles, to SMA Negeri 6 Surakarta documents.
+In addition to examining the witnesses, in the investigation process, Dittipidum also examined a certain number of documents, including the first documents related to Jokowi to become a student of the Fête de Foresterie UGM to succeed 34 exams, documents from the Faculty of Foresty UGM up to three bundles, to SMA Negeri 6 Surakarta documents.

 “Laboratory tests were carried out on the first documents entering as a student from the UGM forest faculty until passing the thesis exam with a comparison of the documents of a classmate who entered in 1980 and obtained his diploma in 1985,” said General Brigadier, General Pol.
 Djuhandhani.